Mycology-Microbiology-Center/nex2tbl/README.md

   FULL_GENE = FALSE
 )
 ```
-- Execute this script and resulting tbl file will appear in your working directory.
+- Execute this script, and resulting tbl file will appear in your working directory.

 ## Documentation